10 Best HVAC Companies in Canton, OH

 Ways to Save Money on HVAC Costs

 • Change filters regularly.
-Changing your air filters or washing them every 30–90 days allows smooth air circulation through your system.
-Also try to keep debris from accumulating on the external parts of your HVAC.
+Changing your air filters or washing them every 1–3 months allows efficient air circulation through your system.
+You should also try to keep debris from accumulating on the external parts of your HVAC.

 • Keep your system clean.
-Keeping your condenser fan blades, indoor evaporator coil, ductwork, and grills clean helps your system run and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system whenever it begins to look dirty.
+Keeping your ductwork, condenser fan blades, grills, and indoor evaporator coil clean helps your HVAC system function effectively and lowers the risk of mold.
+The National Air Duct Cleaners Association suggests cleaning your home's HVAC system when you notice it starting to get dirty.

 ServiceCost